-The necessity and correlating habit of sending a thank-you note is taught to us.
+The necessity and correlating habit of saying thank you is taught to us.
 Like most traditions, a true fondness for the act comes from learning it at a young age.
 When parents teach gratitude, and the art of expressing it, they continue a tradition of giving and receiving in its most sacred form.

-I confess that as a parent (well before my love for all things etiquette set in), I was not methodical in asking my children to write thank-you notes.
+When we were children, my mother always insisted that my sister and I write thank-you notes.
+But I confess that, as a parent and well before my love for all things etiquette set in, I was not methodical in asking my children to write thank-you notes.
 I don't recall exactly what I did, but I hope I did better than worse along those lines.

-Recently, a person wrote to share her experience.
+Recently, one of my readers wrote to share her experience.
 She said she hadn’t required her children to write thank-you notes because she felt that it had become a “should” at some point in her life and she resisted “shoulding.”
 So, she confessed, her teenage children are not in the habit of writing thank-you notes.
 She feels that she missed her teaching time zone, but wanted to know what I thought.

 As an etiquette educator, and not a parenting expert, I responded that it is absolutely appropriate to teach older children at home to write thank-you notes.
 I don’t see what harm it would do to sit down as a family with a bunch of plain cards and catch up on saying thank you.